ProveVis/vmdvj/README.md

 3. Discard the folder `sctl_visualization`, and the visualization agent of the theorem prover `SCTLProV` is integerated into its [main repository](https://github.com/terminatorlxj/SCTLProV).

 # Author and Acknowledgment
-This tool is written by Jian Liu (liujian@ios.ac.cn).
+The original idea of this tool is suggested by Ying Jiang (jy@ios.ac.cn).
+This tool is developed by Jian Liu (liujian@ios.ac.cn).
 The author would like to thank Ying Jiang (jy@ios.ac.cn) and Yanyun Chen (chenyy@ios.ac.cn) for their valuable remarks.